-WHITE, Joseph M., a Delegate from Florida Territory; born in Franklin County, Ky., May
+WHITE, Joseph M., a Delegate from Florida Territory; born in Franklin County, Ky.,

-the five succeeding Congresses (March 4, 1825-March 3, 1837); unsuccessful
+Nineteenth and to the five succeeding Congresses (March 4, 1825-March 3, 1837);

-Collection of Laws, Charters, etc., of Great Britain, France, and Spain
+New Collection of Laws, Charters, etc., of Great Britain, France, and Spain

 Relating to Cessions of Lands, with the Laws of Mexico, in two volumes

 published in 1839; died in St. Louis, Mo., October 19, 1839.

 Joseph Mills White: Anti-Jacksonian Floridian.
 Cocoa, FL: The